 - Upload one scanned version of your official transcript(s) in the online application (see File Upload Requirements).
 Official transcripts are preferred, however, if obtaining official transcripts is financially burdensome, we will accept unofficial transcripts at the time of application.
 For those that are offered admission to our program, we will require submission of official transcripts for accepted students before matriculation.

 - The TOEFL exam is required for applicants whose first language is not English.
-It must be taken within the last 18 months.
+It must be taken within the last two years.
 The TOEFL is waived for applicants who have recently completed or will complete a Bachelor's degree, or a 2-year Master's program, in the U.S. or in another English-speaking country.
 See the Graduate Admissions GRE/TOEFL FAQ for detailed information.

 The department is interested in understanding and mitigating barriers to access to all of our programs, including barriers based on citizenship status, accessibility, or financial or logistical challenges.
 If you are interested in our graduate program but there are barriers that limit your ability to apply given our current procedures, we would appreciate hearing from you.
 Please fill out this brief form.